Skip to main content

 The IP address enrichment module provides supplemental information for IP addresses, such as hostname, autonomous system, geolocation, reputation and additional user-defined metadata.
 Values are cached for improved performance and flow record throughput.
 For more control of when enrichment is applied, IP addresses can be included or excluded from various enrichers by CIDR, IP range or individual IP address.

 This page provide detailed information about User-Defined Metadata Enrichment and Scoping Enrichment with Include/Exclude.
-For more details about RiskIQ or Maxmind enrichment, see the following information:
+For more details about NetIntel Maxmind enrichment, see the following information:

 User-Defined Metadata Enrichment